SusanZMartin/Getting-and-Cleaning-Data-Course/README.md

 There are two child directories (or folders) within the UCI HAR Dataset directory called test and train.
 These directories each contain 3 files that are required for the script to run successfully and the directory names 'test' and 'train' must be preserved (without the quotes).
 The files in each directory are:
 * subject_test.txt/subject_train.txt  (2947/7352 rows each of which contains an integer representing one of the 30 subjects in the study - the subject_test file has 9 unique integers while the subject_train file has 21 unique integers)
-* X_test.txt/X_train  (2947/7352 rows each of which contains 561 values that correspond to a computed 'feature vector' for a unique observation of a specific subject performing a specific activity at a specific time point)
+* X_test.txt/X_train.txt  (2947/7352 rows each of which contains 561 values that correspond to a computed 'feature vector' for a unique observation of a specific subject performing a specific activity at a specific time point)
-* y_test.txt/y_train  (2947/7352 rows each of which contains contains an integer that corresponds to the activity being performed by the subject for that observation)
+* y_test.txt/y_train.txt  (2947/7352 rows each of which contains contains an integer that corresponds to the activity being performed by the subject for that observation)

 ## How to read the tidy data file

-To open the tidy data file I have uploaded (called HARTidyData) from the peer assessment page so that you can visually inspect it to confirm that it is indeed 'tidy', do the following:
+To read in the tidy data file I have uploaded (called HARTidyData) from the peer assessment page so that you can visually inspect it to confirm that it is indeed 'tidy', do the following (1):

 * right click on the file name shown (HARTidyData) in the first window of the peer assessment page to download it to your computer (apologies that these instructions are rather 'Windows-centric' - I'm confident that if you are using a Mac or other OS you'll be able to figure it out!)
 * name the file with whatever file name you prefer - don't forget to give it a .txt extension if your system does not recognize it as a text file and append that extension automatically